balwinderSingh1989/androidBestLocationTracker/README.md

 ```

-And it's done, as soon as a location has been found, it will call the `onLocationChanged()` method and you can do the job.
+And it's done, as soon as a location gets available, it will call the `onLocationChanged()` with latest and best available locaition.
 Also, to get lastKnown location any time (this should only we called if )

 ```java